worklifebeyond/wlb-be-test/server/services/users/users_api.md

 # Blog App - Users Service API
 Blog App is an application to manage your blog.
 It has two services : Users & Logs.

+This document explains the Users services.

-Its Users service has :
+The Users service has :

 * RESTful endpoints for user registration, verification, and login.
 * RESTful endpoints for CRUD operations of blog posts, likes, comments, and sub comments.